Migrate Google Workspace to Microsoft Office 365 Step-by-Step

 Ensure that every user in the organization that is considered for migration is provisioned with MailUsers.
 This can be done by following the steps given in this MS Docs.

-Sign in to Office 365 account and open the Admin center.
+- Sign in to your Office 365 account and open the Admin Center.

-Click Choose file to select the JSON file and click Next.
+- Click Choose a file to select the JSON file and click Next.